kimjune01/kimjune01.github.io/_posts/2023/2023-06-20-blog-post-formula.md

 #### Step 2: Turn ideas into paragraphs

 This post is a continuation of how the points were turned into paragraphs.
-It's amazing how fast I can put the sentences together if I don't have to think about anything else.
-This step only took me about one focused hour.
+It's amazing how fast I can put the sentences together if I don't have to think about anything else. __This step only took me about one focused hour.
+The other steps took another hour.__

 #### Step 3: Check the 5 Winston Star boxes